 Q. Um, that seems kind of nebulous.
 What's the tangible benefit for my business?

-A. Buying renewable energy certificates through Cloverly verifies that you’re reducing your business’s carbon footprint.
+A. Buying Renewable Energy Credits through Cloverly verifies that you’re reducing your business’s carbon footprint.
 That sustainability claim is important to an ever-increasing number of consumers.
 Younger consumers are especially interested in how companies manage environmental impacts, and they’re the ones who will be your customers (or not) for the next 50 years.

 Q. OK, but what about individual consumers?
 Why would they voluntarily add an extra charge to their purchases?